 If your dresser doesn’t have one, maybe it should.
 Or if it does, swap it out for a new look.
 A wall mirror adds depth to a room.
 Two interesting positioning techniques: on the wall opposite a window, and two mirrors facing each other across the room.
 It makes the room feel bigger and brighter, particularly if the mirrors have metal frames.

 One of the quickest and most striking changes comes with a new bedspread.
 Think about how much eye space it takes up.
 And use as many or as few throw pillows as you like to adorn it.
 They can be all the same or different.
 They can be solid, patterned and have nature scenes.
 Think about mixing in a few with some texture.
 They’re good not only on the bed but also on a chair or on whatever’s at the foot of the bed.
 Don’t forget what a matching or contrasting throw blanket can add.

 24. Mattress Topper

 You might not see this change, but you sure will feel it.
 You don’t have to buy a brand new mattress to improve your night’s sleep; you can add a pad that goes right on top of what you have now.
 If you’ve wanted to try out memory foam or latex, here’s a way to do it without committing to a whole new sleep platform.
 Just don’t get too comfortable.
-In the morning you’ll want to get out of bed, flip the switch and admire your remade master bedroom.
+In the morning you’ll want to get out of bed, flip the switch and admire your remade primary bedroom.

 Space looks bigger, better and more luxurious when it’s free of clutter.
 Use baskets, trays, and bowl to keep change, keys, and miscellany from strewing itself about.
 Increase your closet storage space with hanging organizers and, if you have room, a small chest.
 It’s a good use for one that’s nearing the end of its days.
 Store clutter-makers under the bed if you have the clearance.
 There are plastic storage containers that slide right in with extra shoes, Christmas wrapping, and other occasionally used items.